SvenMb/MecrispForth_LEDClock/README.md

 - Clock can imediately started via word 'StartClock'
 - time can be set via word now! from rtc.fs (jcw see there)

+(do not rebuild this clock, because of very old LED and TTL chips it takes around 5W.
+It is over complicated to program.
+Take a look at my Forth WS8212 Clock, much easier to build and programm.)